LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 # DijkstraAlgorithmsBenchmarks
 A few drivers, header files, and unit tests for benchmarking the runtime efficiency of two different implementations of Dijkstra's algorithm.

-## Background
-Using Dijkstra's algorithm to find the shortest path between two nodes in a graph involves 'visiting' a number of nodes, starting with the start node.
-Visiting a node means relaxing each of its neighbors' distances from the start as calculated by the algorithm so far.
-The next node to visit is determined by finding the closest unvisited node to the start.
-There are several different ways to find the next node, and it isn't obvious which is best, so these benchmarks were designed to compare two of them.

-The two implementations of Dijkstra's algorithm tested here use a proiority queue and a linked list respectively to find the next vertex to visit.
-The linked list implementation linearly searches the list of unvisited nodes to find the next one to visit.
-Very rough pseudocode for these algorithms are provided below.

 ## Run
 The releases section includes several executables:
 - Driver